-We offer up-to-date teacher training through plant biology workshops and professional development for NYC teachers in genetics and biotechnology.
-With funding from the National Science Foundation and the Howard Hughes Medical Institute we offer these free workshops to high school and college educators, especially those in the areas of genetics, biology, genomics, and bioinformatics.
+We offer up-to-date teacher training through biology workshops and development for teachers in genetics and biotechnology.
+With funding from the National Science Foundation we offer these free workshops to high school and college educators, especially those in the areas of genetics, biology, genomics, and bioinformatics.

 Genomics in Education Workshop

 Check back frequently; additional workshops are listed as they are scheduled.

 Announcing a new project funded by the National Science Foundation: Infrastructure and Training to Bring Next-generation Sequence (NGS) Analysis Into Undergraduate Education.
 Our goal is to prepare faculty to guide students as co-investigators in novel genome research.
 The project focuses on RNA-Seq as the most tractable analysis for faculty who are new to NGS and provides the first easy biological "on ramp" to the national supercomputing highway.